brianpgerson/noisecave/docs/api-endpoints.md

 ### Playlists

 - `GET /api/playlist`
-  - index of all playlists for a user
 - `POST /api/playlist`
 - `GET /api/playlist/:id`
 - `PATCH /api/playlist/:id`
 - `DELETE /api/playlist/:id`
 - `GET /api/playlist/:id/tracks`
-  - index of all tracks for a playlist

-Look into slugging for above! <!-- REMOVE -->

-### Tags (bonus)

-- A track's tags will be included in the track detail and track list item
-- `GET /api/tags`
-- `POST /api/tracks/:track_id/tags`: add tag to track by name
-- `DELETE /api/tracks/:track_id/tags/:tag_name`: remove tag from track by name